Key2dev/1wire_revised/README.md

 ## Project Overview

-1Wire Revised is a Python-based application developed for monitoring and controlling a bio-reactor at Wrocław University of Environmental and Life Sciences.
-This software provides real-time temperature monitoring, data logging, and visualization capabilities.
+Wire Reader App is a Python-based application developed for monitoring and controlling a bio-reactor at Wrocław University of Environmental and Life Sciences.
+This software provides real-time temperature monitoring, data logging, and visualization capabilities for RapsberryPi 1-Wire temperature sensors.

 For more info check out WireReaderApp User Manual.